how old do you have to be to be a bartender, Young bartender makes cocktail in martini glass

 What’s the Difference Between a Bartender and a Mixologist?

 On the other hand, bartenders may or may not have specialized mixology skills.
 They may be trained in basic mixology and know how to concoct classic cocktails.
-Although mixing drinks make up the bulk of a bartender’s work, it’s not their only responsibility.
+Although mixing drinks makes up the bulk of a bartender’s work, it’s not their only responsibility.
 They also have to take orders, check IDs, keep inventory, manage patrons’ drinking limits, and serve the customers.

 Two bartenders mixing drinks

-What Skills do you Need to Become a Mixologist?
+What Skills Do You Need to Become a Mixologist?

 • Strong communication skills